-At Kentucky Eye Institute, we are committed to providing our patients with the highest quality service, most compassionate care, and seamless transitions between healthcare settings.
-We will work tirelessly to earn your trust and confidence.
+At Kentucky Eye Institute, we are committed to providing our patients and our referred in patients with the highest quality service, most compassionate care, and seamless transitions between healthcare settings.

 Our doctors are here to serve you